Vedavyas2005/user-crud-app/README.md

 # User Account Management Dashboard & CRUD API
 This project is a full-stack user account management system featuring a serverless backend deployed on AWS Lambda and a responsive React frontend with React-Bootstrap.
 It demonstrates the integration of modern cloud-native backend technologies with an elegant, user-friendly dashboard interface.

+# Deployment
+Deployed the frontend react-bootstrap on vercel Connected the backend to AWS Lambda
+## Link for the project: https://user-crud-app-khaki.vercel.app/profile

 # Features
 ## Serverless CRUD API on AWS Lambda: